ulule/developers.ulule.com/content/faq/_index.md

 ## What happens if, during the campaign, a project owner wants to switch the account type, for example from individual to business?

 It's not possible for the project owner to create a new account if the project status is validated or online.
 In such a case, the project owner must ask to the project manager.

+## Why is the project.nb_products_sold field different from the sum of reward.stock_taken fields ?

+For project of type `presale`, the `nb_products_sold` field is the number of orders.
+A baker can choose to create an order with any quantity of a reward.